Scale space implementation: Finite-impulse-response (FIR) smoothers

 For small scales, a low-order FIR filter may be a better smoothing filter than a recursive filter.
 The symmetric 3-kernel [t/2, 1-t, t/2], for t ≤ 0.5 smooths to a scale of t using a pair of real zeros at Z < 0, and approaches the discrete Gaussian in the limit of small t.
 In fact, with infinitesimal t, either this two-zero filter or the two-pole filter with poles at Z = t/2 and Z = 2/t can be used as the infinitesimal generator for the discrete Gaussian kernels described above.

 The FIR filter's zeros can be combined with the recursive filter's poles to make a general high-quality smoothing filter.
-For example, if the smoothing process is to always apply a biquadratic (two-pole, two-zero) filter forward then backwards on each row of data (and on each column in the 2D case), the poles and zeros can each do a part of the smoothing.
+For example, if the smoothing process is to always apply a biquad (two-pole, two-zero) filter forward then backwards on each row of data (and on each column in the 2D case), the poles and zeros can each do a part of the smoothing.
 The zeros limit out at t = 0.5 per pair (zeros at Z = –1), so for large scales the poles do most of the work.
 At finer scales, the combination makes an excellent approximation to the discrete Gaussian if the poles and zeros each do about half the smoothing.
 The t values for each portion of the smoothing (poles, zeros, forward and backward multiple applications, etc.) are additive, in accordance with the approximate semi-group property.